 Elements of model-free RL, including prediction-error value update and temporal difference learning, are implemented in the midbrain dopamine system (8-10).
 Human behavior also relies extensively on model-based planning towards goals, often arranged hierarchically (plug in the machine to grind the beans to make the coffee, etc.) (4,11,12).
 Once selected, goals can dramatically reduce the computation necessary for model-based action selection (13,14).
 The resulting policies are then available for reuse and recombination, further reducing computational demands (15).
 First, however, an appropriate goal must be selected.
 Full model-based evaluation of candidate goals often imposes a prohibitive computational cost.
 In principle, given the superordinate goal of making coffee, an infinite number of subordinate goals might be entertained and evaluated.
 How do we efficiently alight upon the next relevant goal: ground beans?

 One potential solution is to allow model-free control over goal selection.
 In other words, the goal of ground beans might be “stamped in” due to the history of reward associated with this goal in past coffee-making episodes.
 Subsequent planning to achieve the selected goal could then proceed in a model-based fashion, or by other methods.
 This enables computationally tractable goal selection while maintaining the potential for flexible planning towards the selected goal.
 Colloquially, this proposal captures the notion of a “habit of thought”: Model-free control can contribute to the effective deployment of model-based cognitive routines that ultimately transcend learned stimulus-response pairings.
 Consistent with this proposal, recent research emphasizes the pervasive role of model-free control in related elements of higher-level cognition (16-17), including the gating of working memory (18) and the construction of hierarchical task representations (19).
 Such proposals offer an appealing functional explanation for the neuronal connections between striatum and frontal cortex (20).
-The possibility of habitual control over goal selection also accords with formal approaches to the RL (21) and human cognition (4).
+The possibility of habitual control over goal selection also accords with formal approaches to RL (21) and human cognition (4).

 In order to test this possibility we adapted a multistep choice paradigm from prior research (6).
 The original paradigm behaviorally dissociates the influence of habitual (model-free) and goal-directed (model-based) control on choice, and is well-validated (22-25).
 Our modification allows us to index not only model-free value assignment to actions (as in the original task) but also model-free value assignment to goals, which may be subsequently pursued via model-based planning (Fig. 1A).
 At Stage 1 of each trial participants make a choice between two actions drawn from the set [1,2,3,4].
 These choices stochastically transition to Stage 2 states from the set [blue, red, green].
 Finally, Stage 2 states deterministically transition to three unique reward distributions.
 The rewards change gradually over the course of the experiment.
 Thus, participants are motivated to choose Stage 1 options that maximize the likelihood of transitioning to the current reward-maximizing final state.
-Participants received with detailed instructions and practice trials, including information about the stochastic transitions between Stage 1 and Stage 2.
+Participants received detailed instructions and practice trials, including information about the stochastic transitions between Stage 1 and Stage 2.
 For task details, see Supplementary Materials.